isaomatsunami/making-3d-map/README.md

 Metadata:AREA_OR_POINT=Area means height data is representative height of each cell(that is pixel) in the grid.
 But I use this as point data so as to simplify mesh construction.

-call my private function to get binary height-only data.
+call my private function (in hakone directory) to get binary height-only data.
 ::

 	python dem2npy.py owakudaniDEM.tif